Edgenesis/shifu/docs/guide/development/develop-deviceshifu.md

 ```

-`DeviceShifu` can also collect device telemetries specified. `DeviceShifuBase` will take a function:
+`DeviceShifu` can also collect device telemetries specified.
+If you don't know what telemetry is, please take a look at this doc before proceed: https://github.com/Edgenesis/shifu/blob/main/docs/design/deviceshifu/telemetry.md

+`DeviceShifuBase` will take a function:
 ```go
 // collectTelemetry struct of collectTelemetry type collectTelemetry func() (bool, error)